EvanMulawski/FanControl.CorsairLink/README.md

    | Deactivate | 57°C | -        |

 10. As of v1.4.3, the minimum pump power is 50% (regardless of the requested power in Fan Control) to prevent a "pump failure" state and noise/resonance that may occur due to low pump RPM.
 Additionally, the default pump power is 100%.
 As of v1.6.0, the default minimum pump power is 50% but users may override this by setting the `FANCONTROL_CORSAIRLINK_MIN_PUMP_DUTY` environment variable to the desired minimum pump power (a value between `0` and `100`).

+11. Corsair One computers using the Hydro Platinum controller are supported.
+For liquid-cooled GPU models, GPU pump RPM and liquid temperature sensors are available, but GPU pump speed control is not yet supported.
+All supported models support CPU pump speed control.

 ### iCUE LINK Support